k-ahn2/wps2/docs/protocol/GENERAL.md

 ### Overview
 The type `c` handling is the most complex in WPS - it triggers the chain of responses required to update the client with all changes that have occurred since last login.

 This is the first data exchange after connect - the client sends a type `c` object to the server.
-The server uses this data to determine the client state and which messages and/or posts to return.
+The server uses this data to determine the client state and which messages, posts and/or other updates to return.

 ### Existing Connect - Last Message Timestamp > 0